Building Your College List While Social Distancing

 Many students will also use rankings to inform their list, which you’ll find through organizations like U.S. News & World Report and the Princeton Review.
 However, as an admissions counselor, I would advise that you not place too much emphasis on these lists.
 Just because a school ranks No. 1 doesn’t mean that it’s the No. 1 choice for you and for your interests and criteria.
 Do consider what the rankings have to say, but don’t allow it to drive your search process.

 Many universities had virtual tour options before the coronavirus struck.
 In the midst of all that has happened, those offerings have strengthened.
 Once you’ve identified some schools that you’d like to learn more about, check out their websites for information about their campuses and resources.
 Many of them will offer virtual tours, digital information sessions, an ability to chat with current students, and more.
 You’ll likely also find more detailed information about the courses that they offer and what student life is like.

 If the school you’re interested in doesn’t have any resources on their website, turn to YouTube.
 Colleges will sometimes house their virtual resources on a YouTube page rather than their website.
 If they don’t, you’re still likely to find current students posting videos about their experiences!

-In the words of Jonathan Williams, NYU’s Assistant VP of Admissions, “college is a match to be made, not a prize to be won.”
+In the words of Jonathan Williams, NYU’s assistant vice president of admissions, “College is a match to be made, not a prize to be won.”
 When you’re building your list, try not to focus too heavily on how competitive a school is, if it’s top ranked, or who their celebrity alumni are.
-This is your journey – and no one else’s.
+This is your journey—and no one else’s.
 A school with a small acceptance rate may be hard to get into.
 But even so, that doesn’t mean it’s the right match for you.
 Finding the right fit is about more than finding your academic match.
 It’s about finding the school at which you’ll grow, thrive, and build a community that will last for years to come.
-Remember: you’re not looking to win a prize – you’re looking for a new home!
+Remember, you’re not looking to win a prize—you’re looking for a new home!